 Who the Account Is Designed For

 Zempler is built for you if you want a legitimate FSCS-protected bank account but face barriers elsewhere: no credit history, no trading history, or a previous decline.
-The no-credit-check entry is the structural differentiator.
+What sets it apart: it opens an account without checking your credit file, when nearly every other protected bank checks first.

 If your business makes fewer than 15 outgoing payments per month, the per-transaction cost stays manageable.
 Above that volume, Starling’s zero-transfer model becomes the cheaper choice.

-Skip Zempler if your operations are international-first or your invoicing needs are heavy.
-Zempler’s proposition is domestic UK banking with FSCS protection and balance interest.
-Domestic-only, by design.
+Skip Zempler if most of your payments go abroad or your invoicing needs are heavy.
+Zempler is built for domestic UK banking with FSCS protection and balance interest, and it stays domestic-only by design rather than trying to handle multiple currencies.

 How to Open an Account